 Recently, I went to

-Zabar's to select boxes of nuts and dried fruits for my brother in
+Zabar's to select boxes of nuts and dried fruits for

 As the holidays approached, it was important to get this package in the mail, and not forget those who are serving our country overseas and in harm's way.